-All you need to know about the Google Analytics Cookie
+All you need to know about Google Analytics Cookies

 You may wonder how the online world seems to know you better than some of your closest friends or colleagues.
 The ads you see online for example, curiously seem to match your previous internet searches.
 How do companies know what websites you visited, or the specific pages you looked at, and even which device you used?
 That’s where the Google Analytics cookies come in.

 It shouldn’t be an unknown term if part of your business is online.
 However, it can get a bit complex.
-But if you haven’t heard of it at all, don’t worry, in this article I’ll explain what it is.
+But if you haven’t heard of it at all, don’t worry: in this article I’ll explain what Google Analytics cookies are, and the various types of cookies which Google uses.
 I will also show you why you should not only know about it, but how to utilise its powers to gain a better understanding of your target market and how your users interact with your website.

 What are Google Analytics cookies?